 Make Allowances for Dietary Requirements

-It’s a good idea to check with your guests for any special dietary requirements ahead of time as you want to avoid surprises as at all costs – just like when you’re playing online slots Australia.
+It’s a good idea to check with your guests for any special dietary requirements ahead of time as you want to avoid surprises as at all costs – just like when you’re playing the top 5 slots bonuses in Australia.
 For example, if a friend is vegetarian or gluten intolerant, make sure that at least 2 courses are suitable or provide alternatives for every course.

 There is no need for every course to consist of meat or gluten dishes and allowances should be made.